Getting Started With Handy Grooves- MIDI drum loops

 Depending on the type of MIDI loop collection, its drum mapping may not be compatible with all Handy Drums default mapping.
 For example, World Percussion drum loops will not make sense when played on a regular drumset, such as the Rock Standard plugin.

-Make sure to match the loops to the appropriate plugins to achieve expected results.
-For accurate information on what drum mapping a particular MIDI loop collection uses, see this doc.
+Match the loops to the appropriate plugins to achieve the expected results.
+This document provides accurate information on what drum mapping a particular MIDI loop collection uses.

-The Handy Grooves MIDI drum loops are a standard type 1 MIDI format.
+The Handy Grooves MIDI drum loops are provided in both type 0 and type 1 MIDI formats.

 Naming Conventions #